-You can use Google Calendar Connector for IBM® Notes® (GCCIN) to let users share availability information between Calendar and Notes.
-It’s ideal if you’re migrating to G Suite from IBM Notes and have users who want to see availability information across both systems during the migration period.
+You can use Google Calendar Connector for HCL Notes (GCCIN, formerly Google Calendar Connector for IBM Notes) to let users share calendar availability between Calendar and Notes.
+It’s ideal if you’re migrating to G Suite from HCL Notes, and you have users who want to view whether other Notes and Google users are available for meetings during the migration period.

 How GCCIN works

-When you add an attendee to a Calendar event, GCCIN calls the Domino web service.
-It accesses the Notes busy-time store and returns the information to Google.
-Using that information, you can see whether the attendee is available for a meeting.
+- Notes—When you add an attendee to a Calendar event, GCCIN contacts the Domino web service.
+It accesses the Notes busytime store and returns the information to Google.
+Using that information, you can view whether the Notes' attendee is available for a meeting.

-GCCIN polls Google Calendar every hour to extract meeting information.
-Using that information, it updates the Notes systems with the Google data and you can see whether the attendee is available for an event.
+- Calendar—GCCIN contacts Calendar every hour to extract meeting information.
+Using that information, it updates the Notes systems with the Google data, and you can view whether the Calendar attendee is available for an event.

 Contains the configuration information.
 It's made up of the following agents:

-- GetNotesFreeBusy—Responds to Notes availability requests from Google Calendar.
+- GetNotesFreeBusy—Responds to Notes availability requests from Calendar.

 - Update Calendars—Provides the polling service used for Notes-to-Google lookups.
-It performs the following tasks:
+It does the following tasks:

-- Reads the Domino Directory and creates a profile for each user identified as using Google Calendar.
+- Reads the Domino Directory and creates a profile for each user identified as using Calendar

-- Gets the Google Calendar availability information for each Google user.
+- Gets the Calendar availability information for each Google user

-- Writes the Google Calendar availability information to the Notes system.
+- Writes the Calendar availability information to the Notes system

-Logs events and actions performed by the connector agents and database.
+GCCIN logs events and actions completed by the connector agents and database.
 Log entries are purged after 7 days.

-The service account dynamic link library (DLL) is used if you authorize using a service account.
-It's not required if you authorize using 3-legged OAuth.
+If you authorize using a service account, the account's dynamic link library (DLL) is used.
+It's not required if authorizing when using 3-legged OAuth.